-- 9.5.1.
-Where quantitation is used, quantitation standards shall be used. - 9.5.2 Positive and negative amplification controls associated with samples being typed shall be amplified concurrently in the same instrument with the samples at all loci and with the same primers as the database, known and casework reference samples.
-All samples typed shall also have the corresponding amplification controls typed. - 9.5.3 Reagent blank controls associated with each extraction set being analyzed shall be: - 9.5.3.1 Extracted concurrently; - 9.5.3.2 Amplified utilizing the same primers, instrument model and concentration conditions as required by the sample(s) with the most sensitive volume conditions of the extraction set; and - 9.5.3.3 Typed utilizing the same instrument model, injection conditions and most sensitive volume conditions of the extraction set. - 9.5.4 Allelic ladders and internal size makers for variable number tandem repeat sequence PCR based systems. - 9.5.5 The laboratory shall check its DNA procedures annually or whenever substantial changes are made to a procedure against an appropriate and available NIST standard reference material or standard traceable to a NIST standard.
+- 9.5.1 Where quantitation is used, quantitation standards shall be used. - 9.5.2 Positive and negative amplification controls associated with samples being typed shall be amplified concurrently with the samples at all loci and with the same primers as the forensic samples.
+All samples typed shall also have the corresponding amplification controls typed. - 9.5.3 Reagent blank controls associated with each extraction set being analyzed shall be: - 9.5.3.1 Extracted concurrently; - 9.5.3.2 Amplified utilizing the same primers, instrument model and concentration conditions as required by the sample(s) containing the least amount of DNA; and - 9.5.3.3 Typed utilizing the same instrument model, injection conditions and most sensitive volume conditions of the extraction set. - 9.5.4 Allelic ladders and internal size makers for variable number tandem repeat sequence PCR based systems. - 9.5.5 The laboratory shall check its DNA procedures annually or whenever substantial changes are made to a procedure against an appropriate and available NIST standard reference material or standard traceable to a NIST standard.

 STANDARD 9.6 The laboratory shall have and follow written guidelines for the interpretation of data.
-An NDIS approved and internally validated Expert System may be used to complete the data interpretation process.